-The LM5035 provides a current limit restart timer to disable the outputs and force a delayed restart (hiccup mode) if a current limit condition is repeatedly sensed.
-The number of cycle-by-cycle current limit events required to trigger the restart is programmable by the external capacitor at the RES pin.
-During each PWM cycle, the LM5035 either sources or sinks current from the RES pin capacitor.
-If no current limit is detected during a cycle, an 12 μ A discharge current sink is enabled to pull the RES pin to ground.
-If a current limit is detected, the 12 μ A sink current is disabled and a 22 μ A current source causes the voltage at the RES pin to gradually increase.
-The LM5035 protects the converter with cycle-by-cycle current limiting while the voltage at RES pin increases.
-If the RES voltage reaches the 2.5V threshold, the following restart sequence occurs (also see Figure 12):
+The LM5039 provides a current limit restart timer to disable the outputs and force a delayed restart (hiccup mode) if a current limit condition is repeatedly sensed.
+The number of current limit events required to trigger the restart is programmable by the external capacitor at the RES pin.
+During each PWM cycle, the LM5039 either sources or sinks current from the RES pin capacitor.
+If no current limit is detected during a cycle, an 12 $\mu$ A discharge current sink is enabled to pull the RES pin to ground.
+If a current limit is detected, the 12 $\mu$ A sink current is disabled and a 22 $\mu$ A current source causes the voltage at the RES pin to gradually increase.
+The LM5039 protects the converter with peak cycle-by-cycle and average current limiting while the voltage at RES pin increases.
+If the RES voltage reaches the 2.5V threshold, the following restart sequence occurs:

-- The RES capacitor and SS capacitors are fully discharged - The soft-start current source is reduced from 55μA to 1μA - The SS capacitor voltage slowly increases.
+- The RES, ACL and SS capacitors are fully discharged - The soft-start current source is reduced from 110 $\mu$ A to 1.2 $\mu$ A - The SS capacitor voltage slowly increases.
 When the SS voltage reaches ≈1V, the PWM comparator will produce the first narrow output pulse.
-After the first pulse occurs, the SS source current reverts to the normal 55μA level.
-The SS voltage increases at its normal rate, gradually increasing the duty cycle of the output drivers - If the overload condition persists after restart, cycle-by-cycle current limiting will begin to increase the voltage on the RES capacitor again, repeating the hiccup mode sequence - If the overload condition no longer exists after restart, the RES pin will be held at ground by the 12μA current sink and normal operation resumes
+After the first pulse occurs, the SS source current reverts to the normal 110 μA level.
+The SS voltage increases at its normal rate, gradually increasing the duty cycle of the output drivers - If the overload condition persists after restart, peak cycle-by-cycle and average current limiting will begin to increase the voltage on the RES capacitor again, repeating the hiccup mode sequence - If the overload condition no longer exists after restart, the RES pin will be held at ground by the 12 μA current sink and normal operation resumes.
+Restart timer is initiated as the signal at CS pin crosses 500mV and works the same if the controller is in average current limit mode or pure peak cycle-by-cycle current limiting.